chagall04/bowling_oracle/assets/animations/README.md

-# Animation Assets
+# Animation & Sound Assets

-This directory contains GIF animations for strikes and spares.
+This directory contains GIF animations and sound effects for strikes and spares.

 ## Required Files